google-deepmind/optax/README.md

 ## Installation

-Chex can be installed with pip directly from github, with the following command:
+Optax can be installed with pip directly from github, with the following command:

 `pip install git+git://github.com/deepmind/optax.git`

+or from PyPI:

+`pip install optax`

 ## Components